Deepanjan66/neural-lib/README.md

 You can define and shape of layers and any number of stacked layers as you like.
 I will add skip connections in future iterations.
-This implementation should only be used for learning or understanding how neural networks work.
-For real world applications, please use package such as tensorflow, keras, torch etc because they use advanced techniques for optiization and also support training with GPUs.
+This implementation should only be used for learning and understanding how neural networks work.
+For real world applications, please use packages such as tensorflow, keras, torch etc because they use advanced techniques for optiization and also support training with GPUs.

 While learning with this implementation, if you think anything is not working, please do